-ISO/IEC 10646 provides mechanisms for specifying a number of implementation parameters, generating what may be termed instantiations of the standard.
+ISO/IEC 10646 provides mechanisms for specifying a number of implementation parameters.
 ISO/IEC 10646 contains no means of explicitly declaring the Unicode Standard as such.
 As a whole, however, the Unicode Standard may be considered as encompassing the entire repertoire of ISO/IEC 10646 and having the following features (as well as additional semantics):

-- Numbered subset 307 (UNICODE 5.2) - UTF-8, UTF-16, or UCS-4 (= UTF-32) - Implementation level 3 (allowing both combining marks and precomposed characters) - Device type 1 (receiving device with full retransmission capability)
+- Numbered subset 311 (UNICODE 6.1) - Encoding forms: UTF-8, UTF-16, or UTF-32